haskelly-dev/Haskelly/README.md

 ## Extension Settings

 Haskelly is fully customizable.
-Just add any of these properties in the preferences file (Code -> Preferences -> Work Space Settings (settings.json))
+Just add any of these properties in the preferences file (Code -> Preferences -> Workspace Settings (settings.json))
 * `haskelly.codeCompletion`: set to `false` to disable code completion
 * `haskelly.buttons.ghci`: set to `false` to hide the `GHCi` button in the bottom bar
 * `haskelly.buttons.runfile`: set to `false` to hide the `Run file` button in the bottom bar
 * `haskelly.buttons.quickcheck`: set to `false` to hide the `QuickCheck` button in the bottom bar
 * `haskelly.buttons.stackRun`: set to `false` to hide the `Stack run` button in the bottom bar
 * `haskelly.buttons.stackTest`: set to `false` to hide the `Stack test` button in the bottom bar
+* `haskelly.snippets.important` set to `true` to hide code completion for which there's a snippet.
+* `haskelly.snippets.custom` add your custom snippets following the structure of this [file](https://github.com/martrik/Haskelly/tree/master/languages/snippets/haskell.json).

 ## Road map

  Check out the next features and development of Haskelly in this [public board](https://trello.com/b/vsMlLU4h/haskelly-features).

-### Contributing
+## Contributing

 If you'd like to contribute to Haskelly, this is what you can do: